rain-on/pantheon/docs/Using-Pantheon/Transactions.md

-description: Some use cases of creating transactions on a Pantheon multicaster
+description: Some use cases of creating transactions on a Pantheon network
 <!--- END of page meta data -->

 # Creating and Sending Transactions